ehrpg/qstar/docs/crisis.md

 If an Attack is successful, damage can be dealt to the target.

-Roll the weapon's damage dice.
-Some weapons gain additional damage from an Attribute and Actions.
+You deal your Attack's roll plus or minus the weapon's damage as damage to the target.
+You **always** deal at least 1 damage, regardless of your target's defences, damage reduction, etc.

-The result of the damage roll has to be higher than the target's [Toughness](/character#toughness) value.
-If the damage roll is higher, you cause 1 wound, or more depending on the weapon and used Action, to the target.
+If the Attack would also cause a status effect on the target, the damage dealt has to be equal to or higher than the target's defences.

 ### Damage Reduction

 If a target wears Armor, all damage you deal is substracted from the target's Armor first.
-If the target's Armor is higher than the damage dealt, the target still receives at least 1 damage.

 Some weapons and Actions circumvent the Armor, e.g. Armor-Piercing Ammunition.